 We live in the Alberta province of Canada.
-We never get any snow days.
+We never get a snow day.
 Come snow, blizzard or -30 C temperatures, children head over to school and people to work.
 However if such a day happens on a weekend most opt to stay in to be safe and warm.
 We had such a day today.
 Calgary got an unexpected big dump of snow and I had to reluctantly cancel a birthday lunch I had planned for a friend at a restaurant after many news of slippery roads and accidents.
 With the unexpected time that I got with family at home, we had a great time with fun random snow day activities.
 Sharing some ideas for you all because there will be many more of these snow days this winter.
 Most of these ideas can be used for any situation when you’re stuck at home because of weather, sickness or a political situation like a strike.

-An Indoor Picnic
+An Indoor Picnic on a snow day

 Can’t picnic outdoors? bring the fun inside!
 My daughter planned an impromptu indoor picnic and packed some plastic food in a basket.
 We sat together, munched on pretend cupcake and pointed out imaginary sights to each there.
 You can totally do this with actual food too.
 We took a walk through a rain forest after our picnic armed with binoculars and excitement to see what exotic animals we will find behind the sofa.
 This picnic is sure to be a hit because imagination is your best friend and you don’t have to deal with reality.